 On 22 December 1989 I was in the main square - Universitate, in the centre of Bucharest, with the revolutionaries.
 My parents did not know.

 When I was small there were none.
 Every fifth apartment had a car.
-You knew that the neighbours needed a lot of effort to buy the Romanian-made car, Dacia, as they ate only yoghurt with sugar for two to three years to pay off the credit.
+You knew that the neighbours needed a lot of effort to buy the Romanian-manufactured car, the Dacia, as they ate only yoghurt with sugar for two to three years to pay off the credit.

-On Drumul Taberei, where now stands Trattoria Roma, was a library on the ground floor.
+In Drumul Taberei, on a ground floor where now stands the restaurant Trattoria Roma, was a library.
 I interviewed the librarian in 1997 and he told me he was asked to make the library into something more lucrative: a kiosk or a restaurant.

 In the nearby neighbourhood of Militari there was pressure to turn a library into a morgue.